 Jump to Recipe

-Need a soup that will warm you up from your toes to your dome.
-This Five cheese creamy cauliflower soup is perfect for anyone trying to cut down on the carbs without sacrificing a drop of flavor.
+Need a soup that will warm you up from Head to Toe.
+This 5 cheese creamy cauliflower soup is perfect for anyone trying to cut down on the carbs without sacrificing a drop of flavor.

 As a Polar Vortex takes the temperatures into the sub zero range that I have no plans to experience first hand I decided today would be a perfect day to stay inside and make a batch of creamy, cheesy comforting cauliflower soup.
 I grew up having loaded baked potato versions of this soup and since I’ve begun my keto lifestyle this cauliflower version exceeds my expectations of how good low carb recipes can be.
 I know bloggers say all the time that you can’t tell the difference, that’s a lie.
 Just ask my brother who would rather run naked through the snow then eat even one spoonful of anything cauliflower.
 That being said I actually prefer the flavor of the cauliflower version of this soup recipe.